 When it’s time to discuss difficult and sensitive topics with my 9 year old son and 7 year old daughter my first response is normally to tell the truth.
 This often means I keep it vague and abstract, but I’m sure not to lie.
 Kids know about unfairness.
 Kids know about meanness.
 Kids know about… More Teaching Kids About Injustice & Police Brutality

 The new Disney version of the Cinderella fable departs from other popular versions in that it focuses on Cinderella’s capacity for courage and kindness.
 This is especially poignant in the midst of the envy and cruelty of her stepmother and sisters.
-While I’m generally critical of sanitized versions of myths that tend to send the… More Cinderella and Her Hateful Sisters: learning from envy
+While I’m generally critical of sanitized versions of myths that tend to send the… More How to Learn From & Transform Envy

 My name is Eloiza.
 I’m an educator, a coach, a spiritual seeker and mother of two.
 I work with women and their longing– a longing for more aliveness, profound meaning, and deeper satisfaction.
 This site includes the many articles I’ve written over the past five+ years and free resources for you to enjoy, including the… More Welcome